System Information

 - Display properties -- screen resolution, pixel ratio, and color depth

-- Browser and OS -- user agent, language, and connection information
+- Browser and OS -- user agent and platform details

 Troubleshooting